brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 ## Recap

-Last time, I looked at [how transactions in the source system manifest in change data capture output](../2024-05-28-exploring-transactions-in-cdc/index.md).
+Last time, I looked at [how transactions in the source system a represented in change data capture output](../2024-05-28-exploring-transactions-in-cdc/index.md).
 I also set Athena up so that I could interact with the CDC output with SQL.
 We've covered enough to illustrate a problem I had to deal with for a usecase I was recently working with.

+!!! note
+    [northwind_cdc.tar.gz](../2024-05-21-cdc-with-aws-dms/assets/northwind_cdc.tar.gz){:download="northwind_cdc.tar.gz"} is a copy of the CDC output used in this series for your own exploration without having to spin up databases and DMS.

 ## Example Usecase - Promotions

-An example of the kind of problem we might be able to solve with a bit of SQL that might otherwise need significant changes to software.
+Here's an example of the kind of problem we might be able to solve with a bit of SQL that might otherwise need significant changes to software.
 Be aware that I am making the usecase up, so please be prepared to suspend your disbelief accordingly.
 I'll only be focusing aspects of the problem that I think show interesting challenges in CDC data.

 ### Problem Statement

 We want to encourage customers to allow us plenty of time to fulfil their orders.
 We'll incentivise that with a promotion.
 Each month, we'll enter qualifying orders into a raffle to win some swag.
-"Qualifying" orders give more than 28 days' notice between order and required dates, measured when the order ships.
+"Qualifying" orders give more than 28 days' notice between order and required dates when the order ships.

 ### Discussion